cooroo/hackintosh/README.md

     - Vt-d.
 It's OK with default value "Enabled"

 - Create Installation Media
-  - It doesn't matter what usb versions you use.
+  - It doesn't matter what usb stick you use.
 Both USB 2.0 and 3.0 works well.
   - download macOS from Mac App Store
   - follow the vanilla tutorial
     ```bash